There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 There is no scope for gradually building up to a climax.
 You have to capture their attention within the first three seconds.
-One way to do this is through the storytelling method, which instantly establishes a plotline that captures the viewer’s interest.
+One way to do this is through storytelling, which instantly establishes a plotline that captures the viewer’s interest.

 Develop an idea around your product or service, not the sale.
 For instance, you could take viewers behind the scenes or include tutorial videos.
-The use of popular industry influencers or real-life customers is also an effective way of grabbing eyeballs.
+Using popular industry influencers or real-life customers is also an effective way of grabbing eyeballs.

 3. Sort out your recording basics

-You also do not need to invest in expensive recording equipment for producing high-quality video content.
+You also do not need to invest in expensive recording equipment to produce high-quality video content.
 Instead, a smartphone and a decent mic with good lighting are all it takes for you to create something of value for your target audience.

 4. Work with video influencers